bassemessam/Optical-Links-SpanLoss/README.md

 The loopback IP's should be included in txt file (for example: network ip).
 Each IP in a line. to start the program.
 1- change directory to the working directory.
-2- run .py file followed by --filename <loopback ip list>
+2- run .py file followed by --filename {loopback ip list}